tiagobento/prototypes/bee/KNOWN_ISSUES.md

         localhost/:1 OTS parsing error: invalid sfntVersion: 1702391919
 - Resizing:
   - (Done) Java function type weird behavior when resizing
+  - (Done) DecisionTable/Relation delete columns resizing bug.
   - (WIP) Resizing table columns when the container is already at minWidth.
-  - DecisionTable/Relation delete columns resizing bug.
   - PMML Functions can break resizing when the document/model names are are too long.
 - Input:
   - FEEL Input onBlur not working.
 Typing a value and clicking outside does not save the typed value.